Chart Color Schemes

 Mulgoa - Luddenham - Orchard Hills lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on AreaSearch's analysis, Mulgoa - Luddenham - Orchard Hills' population was around 13,371 as of Aug 2025.
-This reflected an increase of 1,331 people (11.1%) since the 2021 Census, which reported a population of 12,040 people.
-The change was inferred from the estimated resident population of 13,127 from the ABS as of June 2024 and an additional 369 validated new addresses since the Census date.
-This level of population equated to a density ratio of 84 persons per square kilometer.
-Mulgoa - Luddenham - Orchard Hills' growth of 11.1% since the 2021 census exceeded the SA4 region's growth of 5.3%, along with the state, marking it as a growth leader in the region.
-Natural growth contributed approximately 40.5% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.
+Mulgoa - Luddenham - Orchard Hills' population was around 13,384 as of November 2025.
+This figure reflects an increase of 1,344 people since the 2021 Census, which reported a population of 12,040 people.
+The change is inferred from the estimated resident population of 13,127 in June 2024 and an additional 373 validated new addresses since the Census date.
+This results in a density ratio of 84 persons per square kilometer.
+Mulgoa - Luddenham - Orchard Hills' growth rate exceeded both its SA4 region (5.5%) and the state, marking it as a growth leader.
+Natural growth contributed approximately 40.5% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilised NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, exceptional growth was predicted over this period, with the area expected to increase by 15,230 persons to 2041 based on the latest population numbers, recording a gain of 112.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, exceptional growth is predicted over this period, with the area expected to increase by 15,230 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 111.9% in total over the 17 years.

 Frequently Asked Questions - Population